-The Group's only direct exposure to foreign exchange risk in 2023 and 2022 is limited to exposure to the currency fluctuations of United States Dollar (USD) denominated trade creditors.
+The Group's only direct exposure to foreign exchange risk in 2024 and 2023 is limited to exposure to the currency fluctuations of United States Dollar (USD) denominated trade creditors in 2023.
 There were no foreign currency balances held at year end or at prior year end.
 Consequently, the Group had no exposure to foreign currency risk at the end of the year or at the end of the prior year.